 The Admissions Office in the Department of Counseling and Educational Development handles the various duties associated with admissions to the Department’s programs.
 It is staffed by students in the program whose sole purpose is to facilitate the admissions process of prospective students.
 They conduct informal question and answer sessions, give tours of the program facilities, introduce applicants to professors, and handle all requests related to program admissions.
 To schedule an appointment or tour, contact the Admissions Office at the following address.

 University of North Carolina at Greensboro

 A map of UNCG is available for those who are interested in visiting the campus or obtaining admissions information or materials in person.

-Please note that the deadline to apply for the Doctoral program has been changed to November 1st.
-The Master’s deadline is now December 1st.
+The deadline to apply for the Master’s program is December 1st.

-We are now implementing a completely elecronic application process.
+We are now implementing a completely electronic application process.
 To apply follow these steps:

 All applicants should include the following as attachments to their online application: